 The 1st Annual Save The Frogs Day was celebrated on April 28th, 2009.
-Forty educational Save The Frogs Day events took place in 15 countries: USA, Australia, Colombia, Canada, Italy, India, Croatia, South Africa, Bangladesh, New Zealand, Papua New Guinea, Nepal, Portugal, Switzerland, Madagascar.
+Forty-one educational Save The Frogs Day events took place in 16 countries: USA, Australia, Colombia, Canada, Italy, India, Croatia, South Africa, Bangladesh, Madagascar, New Zealand, Papua New Guinea, Nepal, Portugal, Switzerland and Taiwan.
 Thanks to all who took part!

 Read Jeremy Hance's interview with SAVE THE FROGS!
 Founder Dr. Kerry Kriger, who conceived Save The Frogs Day one cold December night in 2008.
 The article appeared in Mongabay on the 1st Annual Save The Frogs Day, April 28th, 2009.

 In commemoration of the 1st Annual Save The Frogs Day, we present this limited edition 18x24" print featuring amazingly cool frog art by Miss Leah Klehn, who conceived the SAVE THE FROGS!
 Art Contestwhen she was a senior in high school.
 All proceeds go to Save The Frogs' worldwide conservation efforts, so please order one now and help spread the word!

 We would like to thank Governor Tim Kaine of Virginia for officially recognizing the the 1st Annual Save The Frogs Day (April 28th, 2009).
 We also thank Mayor Gregor Robertson of Vancouver, British Columbia who has declared April 28th, 2009 Save The Frogs Day in Vancouver; and Chairman Corey Stewart who declared April 28th, 2009 as Save The Frogs Day in Prince William County, VA; and Mayor Harry Parrish who declared April 28th, 2009 as Save The Frogs Day in Manassas, VA.